rianoc/MQTT_blog/README.md

 cd mqtt-1.0.0
 ```

-Instead as we wish to use some unreleased recently added functionality we will compile directly from the repositories source.
+Instead, as we wish to use some unreleased recently added functionality, we will compile directly from the repository source.

 ```bash
 git clone https://github.com/KxSystems/mqtt.git